 Click to here to view Moderation at Penn Hall

-This revised Marking & Feedback scheme was introduced from September 2015 – questioning, feedback and marking are recognised as essential features of high quality teaching and this was included in our whole School Development Plan.
+In our Feedback Policy, revised again this year, questioning, feedback and marking are recognized as essential features of high quality teaching and this was included in our whole School Development Plan.
 This improvement in formative assessment lead to a greater coherence across the school with daily and weekly tracking of progress evident in pupil’s work within Solar.